The True Identity of Yashar’al

 Coastal Dominion and Covenant Echoes: Zulu (South Africa)

-Associated with the Zulu people of South Africa, the tribe of Zebulun reflects the prophetic destiny of maritime settlement and commercial strength:
+Associated with the Zulu people of South Africa, the tribe of Zabaluan (Zebulun) reflects the prophetic destiny of maritime settlement and commercial strength:

-“Zebulun shall dwell at the haven of the sea; and he shall be for an haven of ships; and his border shall be unto Zidon.”
+“Zabaluan shall dwell at the haven of the sea; and he shall be for an haven of ships; and his border shall be unto Tsyon.”

 The Zulu Kingdom, situated along the Indian Ocean coast in KwaZulu-Natal, aligns with this prophetic identity.
 While not traditional shipbuilders, the Zulu leveraged their strategic coastal position for commerce, particularly through Delagoa Bay, a known port in the 19th century involved in international slave and goods trade.

-The Zulu belief in Unkulunkulu, the Supreme Creator, echoes the declaration of Torah:
+The Zulu belief in Unkulunkulu, the Supreme Creator, echoes the Torah’s central declaration of oneness:

 “Hear, O Yashar’al: YaHU’aH our AL’uah, YaHU’aH is one.”

 Though impacted by colonialism and the slave trade — with over 100,000 Zulu captives trafficked via Delagoa Bay — the Zulu retained a vibrant cultural and spiritual identity.
-While Torah-specific practices like Sabbath and feast observance diminished under missionary pressure, the Zulu remained anchored in a sense of purpose, strength, and ancestral reverence.
+While Torah-specific practices like Shabbat and Mo’adim observance diminished under missionary pressure, the Zulu remained anchored in purpose, strength, and ancestral reverence.

 This preservation through adversity aligns with the prophecy of restoration: